thomasgruebl/rusty-tesseract/README.md

     out_filename: "out",        // name of output_file
     lang: "eng",                // model language (tesseract default = 'eng')
     config: HashMap::new(),     // create empty hashmap to fill with command line parameters such as --psm or --oem (see tesseract --help-extra)
-    timeout: 100,               // time in seconds after which tesseract process is killed
     dpi: 150,                   // specify DPI for input image
     boxfile: false              // specify whether the output should be a bounding box or string output };